This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 We picked a few different places to spend Christmas in Europe, and while exploring the big cities and small towns, we came across a few other winter travellers (mostly backpackers who had been on the road for 6 months or more).
-The hoards of summer tourists were nowhere to be seen!
+But the hoards of summer tourists were nowhere to be seen.

 Christmastime in Europe means the streets will be quiet, you won’t get hassled by as many people trying to sell you stuff, and there’s no need for you to line up for an hour and a half to get into the Louvre or go up the Eiffel Tower.